 Who are the faculty and staff that have helped you get where you are today?

 The entire faculty in the Mortuary Science Department helped me first through the associate program and then again with the bachelor’s program.
 But, by far, the person who has had the biggest impact on my schooling and career to this point has been Jolena Grande.
 She was the biggest proponent of the Bachelor of Science in Funeral Service program and it took her initiative to make it a reality.
 She has pushed me since I started at Cypress to further myself in almost everything I do.

 What are your immediate plans after completing your studies at Cypress College (at your transfer institution, in the workforce, etc.)?

 I am already in the workforce, but it was because this baccalaureate program was created that I was able to move into a management position overseeing a cemetery and funeral home.
-I plan on taking the knowledge that I have been able to gain from the program and spread it throughout the industry as much as my influence will allow.
+I plan on taking the knowledge that I have gained from the program and spread it throughout the industry as much as my influence will allow.

 What are your long-term goals?
 What do you aspire to?

 Right now, I couldn’t ask to be in a better position.
 It’s already because of Cypress that I have achieved about as much as I can.
 The only thing left is to try to be a leader and influencer within the industry through years of experience; it’s just that I need the years of experience first.